- How did PAWS start?

 How do I update my contact information for my pet’s microchip?

-Regardless of what brand of microchip your companion has, it is imperative to update the registration with your local animal shelter and veterinarian if you move, change phone numbers or other contact information.
+Regardless of what brand of microchip your companion has, it is imperative to update the registration with the shelter where you adopted and veterinarian if you move, change phone numbers or other contact information.
 A microchip is only useful if the registration is kept up to date.